 - Ebert’s definition of art from Plato, that it is the” imitation of nature,” does not, to my mind, define games out of the picture.
-Ebert goes on to argue that art “grows better the more it improves or alters nature through an passage through what we might call the artist’s soul, or vision.”
+One could respond that games imitate different features of nature like movement, flow, and interactivity.
+Ebert goes on to argue that art “grows better the more it improves or alters nature through an (sic) passage through what we might call the artist’s soul, or vision.”
 Again, I don’t think this definition excludes games in principle.
 What it does is reiterate a Renaissance belief in the vision of a genius, which even Ebert realizes excludes all sorts of art (like cathedrals.)
 The particular way we interact with games tends to hide the genius of creators – we don’t look on them with wonder at their creation.
 If caught up in them we play as if we were in the fictional world.
 Ebert may be right that our relationship with games is not a sacred one of visionary transformation before FINE ART, but that is a questionable and historically constructed relationship.
 I can imagine a future where games and their designers are treated with such reverence.

 - If Ebert is going to draw on Plato and Aristotle he should be open to another sense of art as craft.
 The painter who imitates nature uses technique to craft a believable representation.
 That craft or techne is what Plato and Aristotle were interested in, not some sacred relationship through genius.
-Plato was concerned with the effects of performing the poets (as opposed to listening to them) which is how epics were consumed – they were acted out and he worried about youth playing disreputable characters.
+Plato was concerned with the effects of performing the poets (as opposed to listening to them) which is how epics were consumed – they were acted out – and he worried about youth playing disreputable characters.
 Video games are criticized in very similar ways – that they habituate youth to doing nasty things like killing zombies.
 Plato wanted to banish the poets and would probably have similar concerns about game designers today.
 Fine art, however, has been safely neutered so youth don’t really get to do more than wear tights for a Shakespeare play which no one seriously considers dangerous.
 In that sense games are the inheritors of a craft of imitation and context for player imitation that Plato called art.
-They are what he warned us about.
+Art is no longer the art Plato warned us about.
+Games are now the dangerous imitation of nature.
 As for Aristotle, he was concerned with the place of craft in a hierarchy of knowledge and games are clearly technical productions that fit the class of crafts.

 - Ebert is right at the end to suggest that it shouldn’t matter to players that games are not art just as chess players don’t worry about it being an art.
 Perhaps we just need to define our terms and create a supercategory of fictions (imaginative things that we make).
 The fine arts and games are all members of this category.
 There are better and worse games just as there are better and worse plays.
 There are serious games that are meant to be high culture and there are potty performances that appeal to the worst in us.
 We have developed traditions of interpreting, playing and judging both games and fine art.